formkit/docs-content/guides/build-a-multi-step-form.md

 ## Creating a basic form

 First, let's create a basic form _without steps_ so we have content to work with.
 We'll organize the form into 3 sections — "Contact Info", "Organization Info", and "Application" — which will become the steps later.
-We'll limit each section to 1 question for now until we have the full structure in place.
+We'll include a mix of validation rules for each input, and limit each section to 1 question for now until we have the full structure in place.

-We'll include a mix of validation rules for each input.
-When all of the rules for a given section are passing, we can let the user know that section is complete.
 Lastly, for the purposes of this guide, we'll output the Form data at the bottom:

 <example
   :file="[